thehapyone/NanoCamera/README.md

 *  Works with RTSP streaming camera and video with hardware acceleration (only supports H.264 video codec)
 *  Works with IP Cameras(JPEG codec) or any MJPEG streaming source (Currently, supports CPU acceleration.
 TODO: Hardware acceleration)

+If you like **NanoCamera** library - give it a star, or fork it and contribute!.
+Updates are always welcomed.

 ## Features
 * It is OpenCV ready.
 Image file can be called directly with OpenCV imshow
 * Image file is a numpy RGB array.